Plain-language definitions of the terms, frameworks and threats that shape online brand protection.

 ICANN (Internet Corporation for Assigned Names and Numbers) is a nonprofit organization founded in 1998 that coordinates the global Domain Name System (DNS), accredits domain registrars, and develops policies like UDRP that enable trademark owners to fight cybersquatting.

-IP Address & Hosting
+IP Address and Hosting

 An IP address is a unique numerical identifier assigned to every device connected to the Internet, functioning like a digital address for routing data.
 A hosting provider is a company that offers the server infrastructure needed to make websites accessible online.
 Together, they form the backbone of how websites are located, served, and — when necessary — taken down.